baliyanvinay/Django-ORM/README.md

 | values_list  | values  | dates | datetimes | union    | only  | raw | select_related    |
 | intersection | filter  | extra | annotate  | reverse  | defer |     | select_for_update |

+Note: extra is going to be deprecated at some point in the future. <br>
+datetimes is similar to dates but with extra times filtering capacity

 ## Methods that do not return new QuerySets
 |        |         |         |         |         |         |         |         |         |
 | :-----:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|